-4.16 While patent owners are entitled to impose licensing conditions and charge royalties to licensees who wish to use their patents during the patent protection period under IP law, the imposition of conditions and/or structuring of royalty payments over a period that commences during the patent protection period and continues even after the patent has expired may infringe the section 47 prohibition if it indicates that the patent owner is trying to exclude competitors and extend his monopoly beyond the patent period.
+While patent owners are entitled to impose licensing conditions and charge royalties to licensees who wish to use their patents during the patent protection period under IP law, the imposition of conditions and/or structuring of royalty payments over a period that commences during the patent protection period and continues even after the patent has expired may infringe the section 47 prohibition.
+CCCS will consider the licensing conditions and the structure of royalty payments on a case by case basis in order to assess whether the patent owner is trying to exclude competitors and extend its monopoly beyond the patent period.
+In its assessment, CCCS may take into account the rationale for the licensing conditions and the structure of royalty payments, as well as whether the patent holder's conduct unreasonably extends its market power, if any, beyond the patent's statutory term.

-45 GLOSSARY
+5 GLOSSARY

 Agreement Includes decisions by associations of undertakings and concerted practices unless otherwise stated, or as the context so demands.
 Buyer Refers to the end-user consumer, and/or an undertaking that buys products as inputs for production or for resale, as the context demands.
-Intellectual Property Rights (IPRs) Refers to all IPRs including those the rights granted under the Patents Act, (Chapter 221), Copyright Act, (Chapter 63), Plant Varieties Protection Act, (Chapter 232A), Layout-designs Designs of Integrated Circuits Act, (Chapter 159A), Registered Designs Act (Chapter 266), Trade Marks Act (Chapter 332) and, Geographical Indications Act 2014 (No.19 of 2014), as well as and trade secrets.
+Intellectual Property Rights (IPRs) Refers to all IPRs including those granted under the Patents Act 1994, Copyright Act 2021, Plant Varieties Protection Act 2004, Layout-Designs of Integrated Circuits Act 1999, Registered Designs Act 2000, Trade Marks Act 1998 and Geographical Indications Act 2014, as well as trade secrets.
 Product Refers to goods and/or services.
 Seller Refers to the primary producer, an undertaking that sells products as inputs for further production, and/or an undertaking that sells goods and services as a final product, as the context demands.
 Undertaking Refers to any person, being an individual, a body corporate, an unincorporated body of persons or any other entity, capable of carrying on commercial or economic activities relating to goods or services, as the context demands.
 Includes individuals operating as sole proprietorships, companies, partnerships, cooperatives, business chambers, trade associations and non-profit-making organisations.